-(1) Represents the number of outstanding stock options under the Prior Plans, which are the only type of awards outstanding under the Prior Plans.
-No additional awards have been or will be made under the 2013 Plan after June 27, 2018.
-The number of shares subject to outstanding awards under the Prior Plans that could again become available under the 2021 Plan is 40,524 shares, subject to adjustments as described in the 2021 Plan.
-There are no awards payable is shares outstanding under any plan, arrangement or agreement, other than the Prior Plans.
+(2) Represents the number of outstanding time-based restricted stock units granted under the 2021 Plan.

+(3) Represents the number of shares subject to outstanding awards under the 2021 Plan and the Prior Plans that could again become available under the Amended Plan, subject to adjustments as described in the Amended Plan.
+There are no equity awards outstanding under any plan, arrangement or agreement, other than the Prior Plans and the 2021 Plan.

-(2) The Fully Diluted Shares of Common Stock in the foregoing table consist of the Shares of Common Stock Outstanding as of May 28, 2021, plus the Total Potential Overhang under the 2021 Plan (and the Prior Plans).
+(4) The Fully Diluted Shares of Common Stock in the foregoing table consists of the Shares of Common Stock Outstanding as of May 23, 2022, plus the Total Potential Overhang under the Amended Plan.